Tenure Track Position(s)

-We seek top tier scholars that can complement the strengths of our department.
-Candidates should be able to demonstrate strong command of international relations theory, broadly construed, conduct research and teach undergraduate and graduate level classes as well as mentor students in one or more of the following:
+Candidates should be able to demonstrate strong command of international relations theory, broadly construed, conduct research and teach undergraduate and graduate level classes as well as mentor students.

 Junior and senior scholars are encouraged to apply.
-ABD’s are expected to have their dissertation approved no later than October 1st 2017.
+Advanced doctoral candidates are expected to have their dissertation approved no later than October 1st 2021.

 The language of teaching at The Hebrew University of Jerusalem is Hebrew, though some courses are taught in English.
 New faculty members are expected to be able to teach in Hebrew within a few years after their arrival.

-(a) a letter of intent stating willingness to begin teaching at The Hebrew University of Jerusalem in the fall of 2017;
+- A cover letter stating your willingness to begin teaching at The Hebrew University of Jerusalem in the fall of 2021;